jbuistjbuist/Scheduler/README.md

 ### Install server repository

 This project has a dependency on a seperate development server which can be found at https://github.com/jbuistjbuist/scheduler-api.
-Please follow the intructions followed there to install the repository.
+Please follow the intructions there to install the repository.

 ### Running Webpack Development Server